Xterminate1818/rh10/ReinforcementLearning/README.md

 - utilizing the ```dir```/```cd``` commands, navigate to the "Scripts" folder
 - run the "activate" script by typing ```activate``` into the terminal and pressing enter

-You should see ```(sentdexrltutorials)``` appear on the far left of your terminal command line, this means the virtual environment is active.
+You should see ```(reinforcementlearning)``` appear on the far left of your terminal command line, this means the virtual environment is active.

 ## Checking your Python version